DavideDelVecchio/azure-m2c-wgm/docs/03_development_computer_setup.md

 - Source Database Metadata Extraction
 - Artifact Generation
-- Azure Data Factory - use in Azure Portal, and Pipeline execution
+- Azure Data Factory - use in Azure Portal, and ADF Pipeline execution

 However, a **Azure VMs** are recommended for most of the actual migration execution;
 see [16 - Execute Migration](16_execute_migration.md).